Victor Navasky: Career

 In 1994, while on a year's leave of absence from The Nation, Navasky served as a fellow at the Institute of Politics at Harvard Kennedy School, and a senior fellow at the Freedom Forum Media Studies Center at Columbia University.
 Upon returning to The Nation in 1995, he led a group of investors (including Paul Newman and E.L.
 Doctorow) in a $1 million purchase of The Nation from Arthur L. Carter.
 Navasky then became the magazine's publisher and editorial director for the next ten years.
 To fulfill his expanded leadership duties at the magazine, Navasky sought to better educate himself in business fundamentals.
 To that end, he enrolled in the Owner/President Management (OPM) program at Harvard Business School, where he was remembered as an unlikely political progressive among mostly conservative classmates.

 After winding down his responsibilities at The Nation, Navasky accepted a post as director of the George T. Delacorte Center for Magazine Journalism at Columbia University.
 He was also a member of the board of Independent Diplomat, and a regular commentator on the public radio program Marketplace.
 He served on the boards of the Authors Guild, International PEN, and the Committee to Protect Journalists.

 In 2005, he was named chairman of the Columbia Journalism Review (CJR), which engendered controversy when Navasky's name was not listed on the magazine's masthead.
-This omission, critics on the political right claimed, hid the fact that—despite CJR's purported lack of political bias—a "major left-wing polemicist is calling the shots at CJR without any mention on the masthead."
+This omission, critics on the political right claimed, hid the fact that—despite CJRs purported lack of political bias—a "major left-wing polemicist is calling the shots at CJR without any mention on the masthead."

 In 2005, Navasky received the George Polk Book Award given annually by Long Island University to honor contributions to journalistic integrity and investigative reporting.
 In that same year, he published his memoir, A Matter of Opinion.
 In the book, he summarized his political views as follows:

 I was, I guess, what would be called a left-liberal, although I never thought of myself as all that left.
 I believed in civil rights and civil liberties, I favored racial integration, I thought responsibility for the international tensions of the Cold War was equally distributed between the United States and the U.S.S.R.

 In 2013, Navasky published his final book, The Art of Controversy: Political Cartoons and Their Enduring Power, which looked at the impact over the centuries of provocative political cartoons.
 In 2017, he was awarded the I.F.
 Stone Medal for Journalistic Independence by Harvard's Nieman Foundation.
 In 2020, Navasky was appointed to the board of Defending Rights & Dissent.